wagmina/vimina/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Viem!
+Thanks for your interest in contributing to vimina!
 Please take a moment to review this document **before submitting a pull request.**

-If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/wevm/viem/discussions).
+If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/wevm/vimina/discussions).

-If you are contributing to add a new chain to `viem/chains`, please read the [Chains section](#chains).
+If you are contributing to add a new chain to `vimina/chains`, please read the [Chains section](#chains).

 ## Rules

 1. Significant changes to the API or implementation must be reviewed before a Pull Request is created.
-Create a [Feature Request](https://github.com/wevm/viem/discussions/new?category=ideas) first to discuss any API changes or new ideas.
+Create a [Feature Request](https://github.com/wevm/vimina/discussions/new?category=ideas) first to discuss any API changes or new ideas.
 2. Contributors must be humans, not bots.
 3. Contributor GitHub Accounts must have at least one non-trivial contribution to another repository.
 4. First time contributions must not contain only spelling or grammatical fixes.